Active learning for data streams: a survey: Online active learning approaches

 where $\widehat{v}_{i, t}$ refers to the weight for the $i$th kernel function at round $t$.
-Similarly to the case with expert advice, the weights are determined by minimizing the regret over the time horizon $T$, which is defined as the difference between the loss of the learner and the one obtained with the best kernel function $f_{i, t}^*$
+Similarly to the case with expert advice, the weights are determined by minimizing the regret over the time horizon $T$, which is defined as the difference between the loss of the learner and the one obtained with the best kernel function $f_{i, t}^*$.
+To do so, the weights are computed based on the past losses $\ell$ as